xkcdnerd/crapGX/README.md

 crapGX is like your normal browser.
 Tabs and URL bars and all of that.
 But, its unique in a few ways.

-1. Wanna delete a tab? too bad
+1. Wanna delete a tab? too bad <br>
    Yeah.
 I didn't have tab deleting since I was kinda buzy plus its 1 AM at the time of typing.
 2. Better not misstype!
    No typos allowed